cbarrett17/bitoChess/README.md

 If you think that the move data encapsulation and historical tracking benefits of having a  `Move`  object outweigh the additional overhead and complexity, then you should choose that option.
 Conversely, if you prefer a simpler and more direct approach that keeps the player logic focused on the move execution, then adding a  `makeMove`  method to the  `Player`  class may be the better choice.

+#### Q: Does a  `Piece`  need to keep track of its  `currentSpot`  on the board or should that location be stored in the  `Board`  class?

+A: It is more appropriate to store the current location of a piece in the  `Board`  class rather than the  `Piece`  class.
+The  `Board`  class is responsible for managing the state of the game, which includes the location of each piece on the board.
+On the other hand, a  `Piece`  object should only contain information about its type and color, as well as any associated behavior that is specific to that piece type (such as valid moves, captures, etc.).

+By keeping track of the location of each piece in the  `Board`  class, it becomes easier to update the state of the game when a move is made.
+The  `Board`  class can then check if the move is valid for the piece being moved and update the location of the piece accordingly.

+Therefore, it is recommended to store the current location of a piece in the  `Board`  class rather than the  Piece  class.